 We take coffee for granted and I personally couldn’t ’live’ without my cup of coffee every day.
-So it seems strange that for us Westerners coffee is only available since three hundred years and in the beginning only for the nobles.
+So it seems strange that for us Westerners coffee is only available here since three hundred years and in the beginning very hard to find and only for the nobles.
 But in the East it was already widespread as a beverage for a long time, and that in every level of society.
 Already Homer, and many Arabian legends tell the story of a mysterious black and bitter beverage with powers of stimulation, also used as a medicine.

 There is also a popular story, dated at around 800 AD, of a Yemeni shepherd named Kaldi who, having observed some goats cropping reddish berries from a bush and subsequently becoming restless and excited.
 He reported the incident to a monk who after various trials found out that the seeds of this plant had to be roasted, ground and then distilled into a bitter beverage, rich in strength, and capable of dispersing sleep and weariness.

 However the discovery occurred, the fact remains that the coffee plant was originating in Africa in an Ethiopian region (Kaffa).
 From there it spread to Yemen, Arabia and Egypt, where it developed enormously and entered popular daily life.